Wunkolo/libsai/Sai.md

 	Binary = 'cbin'
 };

-// Rectangular structure
+// Rectangular bounds
-// Position + Size,
+// Can be off-canvas or larger than canvas if the user moves
+// The layer outside of the "canvas window" without cropping
+// similar to photoshop
 // 0,0 is top-left corner of image struct LayerBounds
 {